bengtmartensson/IrpTransmogrifier/README.md

     -i, --irp
       Explicit IRP string to use as protocol definition.
     --logclasses
-      List of (fully qualified) classes and their log levels.
+      List of (fully qualified) classes and their log levels, in the form class1:level1|class2:level2|...
       Default: <empty string>
     -L, --logfile
       Log file.
 If empty, log to stderr.